vysokyj/redux-starter-kit/README.md

 * Excellent component based hot reload - HMRE
 * React with Redux as Flux backend.
-* LESS support
+* SASS support
 * Only one webpack configuration file.
 Production build is invoked by -p parameter when calling webpack.

 ### Babel Compiler

-This kit uses Babel version 6.
-This version is more and better modularised than previous versions.
+This kit uses better modularized version 6 of the Babel compiler.

 | Feature                     | Description                                                                            |
 | ----------------------------| -------------------------------------------------------------------------------------- |